Arche Resonance Theory

 5.2 The Kinematic Limit (c) and the θ Budget

 Kinematics in ART is the reallocation of the conserved Archeonic rotation rate, θ.
-For any configuration, the total rotation budget is fixed and must be partitioned between internal phase rotation (frequency/rest mass) and spatial translation (extension/momentum): θ2total = θ2internal + θ2spatial
+For any configuration, the total rotation rate is fixed at the level of the individual node and is partitioned between internal phase rotation (frequency, rest mass) and spatial translation (extension, momentum).
+The budget is conserved; the partition is what changes when a node moves.

-The speed of light, c, is therefore geometrically derived as this 1:1 boundary limit of the J-operator.
-It is universal for all massless disturbances because it is the fundamental translation rate of the tiling itself, strictly dictated by the maximum allocation of the θ budget.
+The speed of light, c, is geometrically derived as this saturation limit of the J-operator.
+It is universal for all massless disturbances because it is the fundamental translation rate of the tiling itself, dictated by the maximum allocation of the θ-budget.

 5.4 Gauge Disturbances vs. Force-Carrying Particles